Learn what makes your heart beat.

 In their next Japanese veggie themed class, Kyoko will teach participants how to prepare classic dishes, or even invent your own dish, but with a vegetarian or vegan twist!
 If you want to impress your family and guests with a delicious menu that’ll leave them guessing, book soon before the class fills up.
 Also, check out the class link below to find out the delicious menu offered on the day.

-Ready to make Japanese food with a vegan spin?
+Ready to make Japanese food?

 Get the best of WeTeachMe straight to your inbox!